Top 10 Live Music Pubs in Long Beach

 Do I need to buy tickets in advance?

-For most venues, especially The Green Room, The Back Alley, and The Salt & Barrel, it’s recommended to check their social media or websites for event details.
+For most venues, especially The Green Room, The Back Alley, and The Salt & Barrel, its recommended to check their social media or websites for event details.
 Some popular Saturday shows may require advance tickets, but walk-ins are often welcome on weeknights.
 The Old School Taproom and The Harbor Tavern never require tickets.

 Are these venues family-friendly?